-Plasma spraying is gaining popularity as an economical way to deposit high performance ceramic coatings for use in the electronics and semiconductor industries.
+Plasma spray coating is gaining popularity as an economical way to deposit high performance ceramic coatings for use in the electronics and semiconductor (including LED/LCD) industries.

 Figure 1.
-A robotically controlled, mass-flow plasma spray operation.
+One robotically controlled, mass-flow plasma spray operation.

 Alumina-based ceramics with compositions greater than 95% alumina, called “high aluminas,” are often used for active and passive electronic components and are fabricated using powder-based processing techniques.
 The powder is produced with the desired chemistry, phases and morphology, and is then consolidated (compacted) and shaped through dry pressing, hydrostatic molding, extrusion, injection molding or hot pressing, depending on the dimensions, shape, quantity and requirements of the final product.
 A sintering process is required to provide the final properties and dimensions.
 These steps typically require a great deal of time to complete.